tjd1234/cmpt135spring2023/assignments/a5/README.md

 - **3 marks** Quality of the user interface.
 It should be both easy to read and look nice.
 - **5 marks**: Code readability and style.
+  - All code is sensibly and consistently indented, and all lines are 100 characters in length, or less.
+  - Whitespace is used to group related pieces of a code to make it easier for humans to read.
+All whitespace has a purpose.
+  - Variable and function names are self-descriptive.
+  - Appropriate features of C++ are used, as discussed in class and in the notes. **Note** If you use a feature that we haven't discussed in class, **you must explain it in a comment**, even if you think it's obvious.
+  - Comments are used when needed to explain chunks of code whose purpose is not obvious from the code itself.
+There should be *no* commented-out code from previous versions.

 ### Report: 5 marks
 - **5 marks**: The "Assignment 5 Report" at the bottom of [a5.cpp](a5.cpp) is